ankitdani/Job-Listing/README.md

 ## Using the UI

 You can inspect the job listing API using Swagger UI.
-You can access the source code from here.
+You can access the swagger-ui source code from [https://github.com/swagger-api/swagger-ui](here).